Back to Top

 1. Wrap Plates Individually

-Wrap the first plate in small bubble wrap (3/16” bubble wrap) with the bubbles facing in.
-Making sure your bubble wrap faces the right side is important to protect your packages.
+Wrap the first plate in small bubble (3/16” bubble) with the bubbles facing in.
+Making sure your bubble faces the right side is important to protect your packages.

-Tape the middle and ends of the small bubble wrap sheet so it stays in place.
+Tape the middle and ends of the small bubble sheet so it stays in place.

 Each plate will need to be wrapped individually.